hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 make some decisions on how to manage the virtual machines it creates and manages.
-This section documents things you need to know about your virtual machine configuration that you should consider when setting up virtual machines, creating templates to clone from, or importing external virtual machines into Terraform.
+This section documents things you need to know about your virtual machine configuration that you should consider when setting up virtual machines, creating templates to clone from, or migrating from previous versions of this resource.

 ### Disks